Meghana-2005/Diabetic-retinopathy-classification/README.md

 # Diabetic-retinopathy-classification
 Combined ResNet50 and InceptionV3 CNN model for image classification

-This project presents an automated deep learning-based system for detecting and classifying **Diabetic Retinopathy (DR)** using retinal fundus images.
+This project presents an automated deep learning-based system for detecting and classifying **Diabetic Retinopathy (DR)** using retinal images.
 The system leverages a **hybrid CNN model** combining **ResNet50** and **InceptionV3** architectures, trained on the APTOS 2019 dataset.
 The model is deployed via a web application using Flask, enabling easy use by healthcare providers or patients.

 ---